JimSeker/opengl/README.md

 OpenGL 1.1 examples
-  OpenGLDemo is a very basic framework that draws a 2d square openGL  show a triagle, cube, and lighting BouncyCube, solarSystem, and Vortex  show moving and touch event with the onpengl.
+  OpenGLDemo is a very basic framework that draws a 2d square

+  OpenGL  show a triagle, cube, and lighting

+  BouncyCube, solarSystem, and Vortex  show moving and touch event with the onpengl.

 OpenGL 2.0 examples